Skip to content

 How it works

-If you have an GU Health patient who you consider is clinically suited to the program, you can submit a referral form through the Vitalis website.
-Vitalis will then determine if they are eligible by checking your patient’s level of cover with GU Health, checking to see if the service is available in their area, and that their home is suitable for delivery of treatment at home
+The service provider will then determine if they are eligible by checking your patient’s level of cover with GU Health, checking to see if the service is available in their area, and that their home is suitable for delivery of treatment at home

 Once your referral has been processed, the service provider will contact your GU Health patient about their availability and treatment plan.
 They will book in a time for treatment 2-3 days post hospital discharge.